-There have been a number of prior experiences surveying a sample of Program Award applicants.
-The first was a study conducted by Sandford Borins, who used a stratified, non-randomized sampling of 217 semi-finalist programs that applied to the program between 1990 and 1994, representing 62 percent of the 350 semi-finalists from this period.
-In this case, the original application "questionnaire" was used as the data to study innovation.
+2. Semi-finalists are those applicants to the award program who pass the first selection stage; those who pass the second selection stage are "finalists."
+It is from this "finalist" pool that the "winners" are chosen. application "questionnaire" was used as the data to study innovation.
 Two more studies were completed at the 15 year anniversary of the Innovations in American Government Awards Program.
-The first was a report by Jonathan Walters, who looked at the more than 300 winners and finalists of the Innovations in American Government Awards to explore the characteristics of innovative organizations and reflect on what inspires innovation and makes it successful.
+The first was a report by Jonathan Walters,3 who looked at the more than 300 winners and finalists of the Innovations in American Government Awards to explore the characteristics of innovative organizations and reflect on what inspires innovation and makes it successful.
 The second was an unpublished winner survey conducted by the Ash Institute, which asked many of the same questions posed in the twentieth anniversary survey.
-Another study of Innovations-winning Programs was a paper written by John Donahue in 2005, which looked at the diffusion of these programs and traced the success and failure of the diffusion of winners from the first 10 years of the competition.
+Another study of Innovations-winning Programs was a paper written by John Donahue4 in 2005, which looked at the diffusion of these programs and traced the success and failure of the diffusion of winners from the first 10 years of the competition.